-"Small Off-Road Engine" (SORE) = any engine that produces a gross power < 25 hp (< 19 kW) for 2005 and later MV or is designed (e.g. through fuel feed, valve timing etc.) to produce < 25 hp (< 19 kW) for 2005 and later MV or is designed (e.g. through fuel feed, valve timing etc.) to produce < 25 hp (< 19 kW) for 2005 and later MV that is not used to propel a licensed on-road motor vehicle, all-terrain vehicle, offroad motorcycle, marine vessel, snowmobile, model airplane/car/boat.
+"Small Off-Road Engine" (SORE) = any engine that produces a gross power < 25 hp (< 19 kW) for 2005 and later MY or is designed (e.g. through fuel feed, valve timing etc.) to produce < 25 hp (< 19 kW) for 2005 and later MY that is not used to propel a licensed on-road motor vehicle, all-terrain vehicle, off-road motorcycle, marine vessel, snowmobile, model airplane/car/boat.
 If an engine family has models both < 19kW and >= 19kW, only those models < 19kW would be considered SORE.
 Uses for SORE include, but are not limited to, applications such as mowers, weed trimmers, chain saws, golf carts, specialty vehicles, generators, pumps.
 All engines/equipment that fall within the scope of pre-emption of Section 209(e)(1)(A) of FCAA, as amended, and as defined by regulation of EPA, are specifically not included within this category.
-Any Cl engine as defined in Section 2421, produced during the 2000 and later MV shall not be defined as SORE.
+Any CI engine as defined in Section 2421, produced during the 2000 and later MY shall not be defined as SORE.